Angela Helmer, Chairperson, Modern Languages and Linguistics

 Laura Vidler, Ph.D.
 (Spanish), Performance Studies, Golden Age Theater, Spanish Literature, Spanish Civilization

 Angela Helmer, Ph.D.
-(French Coordinator, Spanish & Linguistics), Historical Linguistics, Sociolinguistics, Phonetics, Colonial Perú
+(Spanish & Linguistics), Historical Linguistics, Sociolinguistics, Phonetics, Colonial Perú

 Armik Mirzayan, Ph.D.
 (Lakota & Linguistics), Phonetics and Phonology, Lakota, Quechua, American Indian Languages, Language Structures